Kengoshizuka Kofun: Overview

 The burial facility is a horizontal-entrance stone burial chamber opening to the south, which was carved out of a single tuff breccia monolith weighing about 80 tons.
 The huge stone is thought to have been transported from the western foot of Mount Nijō, about 15 kilometers away.
 The burial chamber is 5 meters wide, 3.5 meters deep, and 2.5 meters high, and divided into two spaces, east and west, by a partition wall 44.7 centimeters wide and 152.5 centimeters long in the center.
 The dimensions of the hollowed-out part are 1.41 meters wide, 1.01 meters high, and 0.63 meters long.
 They also found three huge dacite cut stones, each of which was a rectangular parallelepiped (2.7 meters long, 1.2 meters wide, 0.7 meters thick) that had been carefully carved to surround the outside of the megalith, and confirmed that originally there were 16 stones lined up in an orderly fashion.

 Each of the two chambers, are about two meters long, with double plasterwork on the walls.
 Both chambers have rounded ceilings, and are about 1.3 meters high.
 The left chamber is 2.1 meters long and 1.14 meters wide, while the right chamber is 2.08 meters long and 1.16 meters wide.
-On the floor of each chamber is a base for the sacrophagus, about 1.95 meters long, 0.78 meters wide, and 0.08 meters high, carved out of the ground.
+On the floor of each chamber is a base for the sarcophagus, about 1.95 meters long, 0.78 meters wide, and 0.08 meters high, carved out of the ground.
 The blocking stone consists of an inner door and an outer door.
 The inner door is made of tuff and is about 1.12 meters high, 0.62 meters thick, and 1.47 meters wide, while the outer door is made of andesite and is about 2.4 meters high, 0.63 meters thick, and 2.69 meters wide.
 In addition, square holes have been confirmed in the four corners of the inner door, which suggests that it was fitted with door ornaments.
 Fragments of a dry lacquer coffin made from multiple layers of hemp cloth pasted with lacquer, have been found.
 This type of coffin found in a very small number of late Kofun period tombs, and is thought to have been used for the funerals of nobles as it was considered the highest quality of the time.
 Grave goods include tortoise-shell cloisonné fittings, and glass beads, as well as iron rivets, and iron nails.
 Human molar teeth from a young woman have also been found.
 These artifacts were collectively designated as a National Important Cultural Property in 1953.
 The designated items are now kept at the Nara Prefectural Kashihara Archaeological Institute Museum.